globau/ClodMC/README.md

 - endermen no longer pick up blocks
 - shulkers always drop two shells when killed by a player
 - wither skeletons have a slightly increased chance of dropping heads

+### Other

+- new players receive a book welcoming them to the server
+- shift+right-click to sort a container
+- the server announces the name of the player who skipped the night